riederjan/aurelia-mongodb-stitch-authentication/README.md

     })
 }
 ```
-In this little piece of code I have also get a `console.log()` output, in case the login was successful.
+In this little piece of code, there is a `console.log()` output, for when the login was successful.

-Another main function is the `logout` function.
-But once you know how to write a login function, the logout function really is nothing special anymore:
+Another principle function is the `logout` function.
+But once you know how to write a login function, the logout function is not complicated:
 ```ts
 logout(){
   this.authService.logout()